-- Recording: According to § 14-15-404, all quitclaim deeds in Arkansas must be submitted to the Circuit Court for filing.
-The court will charge a filing fee.
-Choose the court that oversees the county where the property is located.
+According to Arkansas Code § 14-15-404, all quitclaim deeds in Arkansas must be submitted to the office of the County Recorder Circuit Clerk for filing.
+The office will charge a recording or filing fee.
+Choose the Circuit Clerk that oversees the county where the property is located.

-- Signing: Per § 18-12-104, Arkansas quitclaim deeds require the grantor sign in front of a notary public and two additional witnesses who have no claim in the transaction.
+Per Arkansas Code § 18-12-104, Arkansas quitclaim deeds require the grantor to sign in front of a notary public and two (2) disinterested witnesses with no claim in the transaction.

-- Taxes: The tax rate on real estate transfers in Arkansas is $3.30 per $1,000.
-This must be paid when submitting the quitclaim deed.
-It also requires you to file the Tax Compliance Affidavit.
+The tax rate on real estate transfers in Arkansas is $3.30 per $1,000 of actual consideration on transactions that exceed $100.
+This Real Property Transfer Tax must be paid when submitting the quitclaim deed.
+The Department of Finance and Administration also requires you to file the Real Property Tax Affidavit of Compliance Form.

 How to Write & File a Quitclaim Deed in Arkansas

-Step 2: Record the name and address of the person who prepares the form.
-Record the name and address of the person who wishes to receive the form after it has been recorded.
+Record the name and address of the person who prepares the form.
+Record the name and address of the person who wishes to receive the form after it has been recorded, typically the grantee.
 These go on the upper left-hand side of the form.

-Step 8: Take the deed to a notary public, and arrange for two witnesses to come as well.
-The witnesses and the notary will all need to sign the document after watching the grantor sign.
-According to § 18-12-104, the witnesses must be neutral parties with no vested interest in the transaction.
+Take the deed to a notary public, and arrange for two witnesses to come as well.
+The witnesses and the notary must all sign the document after watching the grantor sign.
+According to Arkansas Code § 18-12-104, the witnesses must be neutral parties with no vested interest in the transaction.

-Step 9: Record the deed with the Circuit Court in the county where the property is located, and pay the tax based on the price paid for the property.
+Record the deed with the Circuit Clerk in the county where the property is located, and pay the transfer tax based on the price paid for the property.